exceptionless/Website/content/docs/clients/javascript/troubleshooting.md

 });
 ```

+## Check Your API Key

+By design, an invalid API key provided to the Exceptionless client is not going to crash your application.
+Be sure to check the log outputs as this information will tell you if you have provided an invalid key.

 ## Debugging Source Code

 You can also debug the Exceptionless source code by using the unmagnified version and set breakpoints in your browsers developer tools.